saikrishna-prathapaneni/DLA/README.md

 Diffusion Limited Aggregation process works based on fractals.

-stickiness parameter has been analysed for the fractals distrinution.
+stickiness parameter has been analysed for the fractals distribution.